nicholatian/saturn/README.md

   sake.
 This is in addition to ISO C’s reservation of symbols starting with an underscore followed by a capital letter, and ISO C++’s reservation of symbols starting with a double underscore.
+- Saturn has a Simplified & Segregated Working Memory Model – a minimum of space is reserved towards the end of IWRAM for things required by hardware, with the remainder left entirely to static code/data and a full decrementing user stack.
+Likewise, the entirety of EWRAM is reserved for the program heap.